GeekGuin/Geekguin-Standards/PHP/php.md

 # PHP

 We use a MVC oriented PHP workflow.
+We will give certain details and why we do thing they way do.

 ### Folder Structure
 ```